Magnetic resonance imaging: Hyperpolarized gas MRI

 Traditional MRI generates poor images of lung tissue because there are fewer water molecules with protons that can be excited by the magnetic field.
 Using hyperpolarized gas an MRI scan can identify ventilation defects in the lungs.
 Before the scan, a patient is asked to inhale hyperpolarized xenon mixed with a buffer gas of helium or nitrogen.
-The resulting lung images are much higher quality than with tranditional MRI.
+The resulting lung images are much higher quality than with traditional MRI.

 Safety

 MRI is, in general, a safe technique, although injuries may occur as a result of failed safety procedures or human error.
 Contraindications to MRI include most cochlear implants and cardiac pacemakers, shrapnel, and metallic foreign bodies in the eyes.
 Magnetic resonance imaging in pregnancy appears to be safe, at least during the second and third trimesters if done without contrast agents.
 Since MRI does not use any ionizing radiation, its use is generally favored in preference to CT when either modality could yield the same information.
 Some patients experience claustrophobia and may require sedation or shorter MRI protocols.
 Amplitude and rapid switching of gradient coils during image acquisition may cause peripheral nerve stimulation.

 MRI uses powerful magnets and can therefore cause magnetic materials to move at great speeds, posing a projectile risk, and may cause fatal accidents.
 However, as millions of MRIs are performed globally each year, fatalities are extremely rare.

+MRI machines can produce loud noise, up to 120 dB(A).
+This can cause hearing loss, tinnitus and hyperacusis, so appropriate hearing protection is essential for anyone inside the MRI scanner room during the examination.

 Overuse

 Medical societies issue guidelines for when physicians should use MRI on patients and recommend against overuse.
 MRI can detect health problems or confirm a diagnosis, but medical societies often recommend that MRI not be the first procedure for creating a plan to diagnose or manage a patient's complaint.
-A common case is to use MRI to seek a cause of low back pain; the American College of Physicians, for example, recommends against this procedure as unlikely to result in a positive outcome for the patient.
+A common case is to use MRI to seek a cause of low back pain; the American College of Physicians, for example, recommends against imaging (including MRI) as unlikely to result in a positive outcome for the patient.